 Opioids have been used in the United States since the 1860s.
 Wounded soldiers in the war were treated with morphine to help dull the pain.
 However, soon the soldiers became dependent on morphine.
 By 1898, Bayer Company introduced heroin because they thought it would be less addictive than morphine.
 History proved this false.

 As people struggled with the habit-forming consequences of opioid addiction, the United States Congress would then pass the Controlled Substance Act.
 This law placed drugs in categories based on their potential for misuse.
-Some common opioids include:

 The Controlled Substance Act was an effort to put more restrictions on drug prescriptions.
 Congress, therefore, hoped this would stem the tide of opioid addiction and abuse.